How can I groom my very sensitive horse?

 Some common reasons for hypersensitivity include:

-Another great tool for currying the sensitive guys, two sides for custom feel-goodness.
+Another great tool for currying the sensitive guys, instant feedback on your fingers.

 So you have an idea of why, now we can tackle how to groom your cranky equine more comfortably.